Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 2. Second-line support for the new Posit environment will be provided by Jumping Rivers.
 An Engineer or Data Scientist at Jumping Rivers may contact you directly about the issue you are experiencing.

 3. NSS DaS will only become involved in exceptional circumstances, such as a network outage, or if a significant change is required in the Microsoft Azure cloud computing environment.
-The Data Science Team will co-ordinate the communication between Jumping Rivers and NSS DaS in these instances.
+The Data Science Team will coordinate the communication between Jumping Rivers and NSS DaS in these instances.

 **Important Notes**